Affiliate links on Android Authority may earn us a commission. Learn more.

 The best 25000mAh to 50000mAh power banks

 Editor’s note: We’ll regularly update this list of the best 50000mAh power bank options.
 Also, when using power banks with USB-C ports, check your device’s compatibility beforehand.
 Some power banks may require adapters, and others may not work at all.

 Anker 747 Power Bank 25600mAh

 - Output: 2 x USB, 2 x USB-C, 87W max

 - Dimensions: 183 x 82 x 24mm, 748g

 Anker is a trusted name for portable battery chargers, and this particular option offers it all.
-First, you get a lovely capacity of 25600mAh, which is more than enough to recharge your smartphone multiple times fully.
+First, you get a lovely capacity of 25600mAh, which is more than enough to recharge your smartphone entirely multiple times.

 This upgraded version of the power bank comes with four USB ports, including two USB-C ports and two USB-A ports.
 The 87W output lets you charge a MacBook or Nintendo Switch.
 Like every portable charger on this list, you get protection from short circuits, overcharging, and current or voltage surges.
 The mobile charger also comes with a 65W USB-C wall charger, which is an excellent addition.

 - Output: 1 x USB-A, 2 x USB-C, 250W max